DaudiKi/GoPay/README.md

 # GoPay Payment Aggregator

-A modern payment aggregator system for boda riders and Uber/Bolt drivers using Python (FastAPI), Firebase, and M-Pesa Daraja API.
+A modern payment aggregator system for boda riders and Uber/Bolt drivers using Python (FastAPI), Supabase, and M-Pesa Daraja API.
 The system provides a seamless payment experience for passengers and comprehensive dashboards for drivers and administrators.

 ## Features